totobono4/totoboto4/README.md

 CANARY_TOKEN=<Here your canary token>
 ```
 To find your bot token, go to [this](https://discord.com/developers/applications) page and login with your discord account.
+If you don't have an app, create one.
+Click on your app, go to the "Bot" section, here is your token.

 Step 3: totoboto4 should now work, you can run `npm run start` or the alias `npm start` to run the Release bot, you can run `npm run canary` to run the canary instance of the bot if you have one.